Punch Imlach: Controversy in Toronto

-In July 1979, Imlach returned to the Leafs as the right-hand man of owner Harold Ballard, his longtime friend.
-It was a controversial return, one that involved the dismantling of a team that had faced the Montreal Canadiens in the 1978 playoffs and was viewed by many as having a promising future.
+In July 1979, Imlach returned to the Leafs as general manager and the right-hand man of owner Harold Ballard, his longtime friend.
+It was a controversial return, one that involved the dismantling of a team that had faced the Montreal Canadiens in both the 1978 and 1979 playoffs and was viewed by many as having a promising future.
 On his first day with the team, Imlach told the media that the Leafs only had five or six good players and the rest of the team needed to be improved.

-Imlach implemented a dress code which required that all players wear a jacket and tie when in the Leafs' offices.
+Imlach implemented a dress code requiring that all players wear a jacket and tie when in the Leafs' offices.
 Tiger Williams was fined $250 for not wearing a tie, and the fine would have doubled for a second offence.
 Players were no longer allowed to drink beer on plane and bus rides back from road games.

-Imlach quickly butted heads with Leafs captain Darryl Sittler, using confrontational tactics to try to undermine his influence on the team.
+Imlach quickly butted heads with team captain Darryl Sittler, using confrontational tactics to try to undermine his influence on the team.
 Imlach also disliked Sittler's prominent role in the NHL Players Association; during Imlach's first stint with the Leafs, he was well known as an ardent foe of the union and its executive director, Alan Eagleson.

-In September, Imlach went to court in an unsuccessful attempt to get an injunction to stop Sittler and teammate Mike Palmateer from appearing on the TV show Showdown.
-Sittler had a no-trade clause in his contract and, through his agent (Eagleson), had insisted on $500,000 to waive it.
-With Sittler apparently untouchable, Imlach traded Sittler's best friend Lanny McDonald to the moribund Colorado Rockies on December 29, 1979.
+In September, Imlach went to court in an unsuccessful attempt to get an injunction to stop Sittler and goaltender Mike Palmateer from appearing on the TV show Showdown.
+Sittler had a no-trade clause in his contract and, through his agent Eagleson, insisted on $500,000 to waive it.
+With Sittler apparently untouchable, Imlach instead traded Sittler's best friend Lanny McDonald to the moribund Colorado Rockies on December 29, 1979.
 An anonymous player told the Toronto Star that Ballard and Imlach made the trade specifically to undermine Sittler's influence on the team.
-In protest, prior to the Leafs' first game following the trade, Sitter removed the captain's "C" from his sweater, and resigned as team captain after the game.
+In protest, prior to the Leafs' first game following the trade, Sittler removed the captain's "C" from his sweater, and resigned as team captain after the game.
 Eagleson called the trade "a classless act."